cmu-sei/crucible/docs/cite/index.md

 The CITE Scoresheet compares participant scores to organization scores, group average scores, and the oficial score.

 The following image will show some important hotspots about the CITE Scoresheet.
-Reference the number on the hotspot to know more about this section.
+Reference the number on the hotspot to know more about each section.

 ![CITE Scoresheet OE](../assets/img/CITE-Scoresheet-v2.png)